MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-encoder-setup.md

 # Using an encoder for live streaming with Microsoft Teams

-Encoders allow users to produce live events via external hardware or software-based solutions for Microsoft Teams.
+Encoders allow users to produce Microsoft Teams live events via external hardware or software-based solutions.

 ## Overview